 These are the most common symptoms of mesothelioma, but this list is not comprehensive.
-If you believe you may have been exposed to asbestos during or after your military service, speak with your doctor right away, regardless of symptoms.
-Early detection can significantly improve a mesothelioma or other asbestos-related cancer prognosis.
+If you believe you may have been exposed to asbestos during or after your military service, speak with your doctor right away, regardless of your symptoms.
+Early detection can significantly improve a cancer prognosis.

 Applying for Veterans Benefits

-For Navy veterans with mesothelioma who qualify for VA benefits, these may include disability compensation, health insurance, life insurance, and compensation for survivors and dependants in cases where the veteran has passed away.
+For veterans who qualify for VA benefits, these may include disability compensation, health insurance, life insurance, and compensation for survivors and dependants in cases where the veteran has passed away.
 You will likely need to produce the following documentation in order to qualify for benefits and compensation:

-Documentation of your doctor linking asbestos exposure during your time in the military to your disability
+- Documentation of mesothelioma diagnosis linking asbestos exposure during your time in the military to your disability